-One of the main motives is the already discussed one, to extort information about you and other personal details, passwords, login details, etc. A spoofed email can carry a malicious link that mimics a reputable website, where upon entering your details, it is leaked to the sender, who then uses it for their monetary gain and other purposes.
-Or, it can install a malware into your system that can immobilize your work flow.
+One of the main motives is the already discussed one, to extort information about you and other personal details, passwords, login details, etc. A spoofed email can carry a malicious link that mimics a reputable website.
+Upon entering your details, it is leaked to the sender, who then uses it for monetary gain and other purposes.
+Or, it can install malware into your system that can immobilize your workflow.

-Email spoofing is often employed to generate useless traffic over the internet overloading servers and bringing them down.
-Other malicious accord involves trying to dishonour a person by impersonating their email address to send a vile or insensitive message.
+Email spoofing is often employed to generate useless traffic over the internet, overloading servers and bringing them down.
+Another malicious accord involves dishonoring a person by impersonating their email address to send a vile or insensitive message.

 But How Did They Get Hold of My Email Address?

-- There is no way sure-shot way to guard yourself from these emails entirely; the best bet would be to ignore them.
+- There is no sure-shot way to guard yourself against these emails entirely; the best bet would be to ignore them.
 With Spam filters equipped in all email services, the filters do work in restricting the mails.

 - Check the Internet headers information to find out the source.
-The header displays valuable information – IP address and domain which you can use to crosscheck with the previous emails from the same contact to confirm if they are authentic.
+The header displays valuable information – IP address and domain- which you can crosscheck with the previous emails from the same contact to confirm authenticity.

-However, do remember that receiving a spoofed mail doesn’t compromise your mailbox.
+However, do remember that receiving spoofed mail doesn’t compromise your mailbox.

-Even with all this established, one has to admit that cyber criminals and scammers have become very inventive and sophisticated over the years.
-Even with new antivirus software, they seem find a way in tricking not just individuals but even tech savvy giants like in the case of Seagate Technology and Snapchat in 2016 to fall prey.
+Even with all this established, one has to admit that cybercriminals and scammers have become very inventive and sophisticated over the years.
+Even with new antivirus software, they seem to find a way to tricking not just individuals but even tech-savvy giants like Seagate Technology and Snapchat in 2016 to fall prey.